Tokyo Tower: Construction

 The new construction project attracted hundreds of tobi (鳶), traditional Japanese construction workers who specialized in the construction of high-rise structures.
 The Takenaka Corporation broke ground in June 1957 and each day at least 400 laborers worked on the tower.
 It was constructed of steel, a third of which was scrap metal taken from US tanks damaged in the Korean War.
-When the 90 m-long antenna was bolted into place on 14 October 1958, Tokyo Tower was the tallest freestanding tower in the world, taking the title from the Eiffel Tower by 9 m.
+When the 90 meter-long antenna was bolted into place on 14 October 1958, Tokyo Tower was the tallest freestanding tower in the world, taking the title from the Eiffel Tower by 9 m.

-Though it is taller than the Eiffel Tower, Tokyo Tower weighs about 4,000 tons, 3,300 less than the Eiffel Tower as it is significantly thinner and simpler in construction.
+Though physically taller than the Eiffel Tower, Tokyo Tower weighs about 4,000 tons, 3,300 less than the Eiffel Tower as it is significantly thinner and simpler in construction.
 It was opened to the public on 23 December 1958 at a final cost of ¥2.8 billion ($8.4 million in 1958).
 Tokyo Tower was mortgaged for ¥10 billion in 2000.
 It was the tallest artificial structure in Japan until April 2012, when it was surpassed by the Tokyo Skytree.

 Planned as an antenna for telecommunications and brightly colored in accordance with the time's Aviation Law, the tower's two panoramic observatories are mostly frequented by tourists today.
-The tower constitutes a clear reference point in the center's skyline, forming a strong landmark, both night and day.
-Every five years, the tower is repainted in a process that takes about a year to complete.
-Tokyo Tower is next planned to be repainted in 2024.
+The tower constitutes a clear reference point in the city's skyline, forming a strong landmark, both night and day.
+The tower is periodically repainted in a process that takes about a year to complete.
+This traditionally occurred every five years, but the latest painting in 2019 utilized a new, more durable coating that extended the official timetable to seven years, projecting the next painting for 2026.